 Your first Annual Return is due six months after incorporation because the CRO need an up to date register of the company’s details.
 If any changes occurred within the first six months of incorporation, this is the time to tell the CRO.

 The good news is that accounts are not needed for your first Annual Return, so it is really just a question of updating the information you already supplied in your company formation documentation.
-We can do this for you.

 Subsequent Annual Returns

 Your second Annual Return is due 12 months later (i.e. 18 months after incorporation).
 All subsequent Annual Returns will be every 12 months.
 The difference with this deadline is that there will be “abridged accounts” due.
 These abridged accounts are simply a summary of your Financial Statement – covering e.g. profit/loss, assets, income and expenditure.